typesense/typesense-website/docs-site/content/cloud-management-api/v1/cluster-configuration-changes.md

 # Cluster Configuration Changes API

-Once you've provisioned a cluster using the [Cluster Management API](./cluster-management.md), you can change its configuration using the API below.
+Once you've provisioned a cluster via the Typesense Cloud web console or using the [Cluster Management API](./cluster-management.md), you can change its configuration using the API below.

 ## Workflow